Tatz884/GitHub-Trend/README.md

 Hi!
 This is GitHub star visualization project.
+What projects are popular now?